-Sale Catalog Online Now!!!
+Sale Catalog is Now Online

 For over 45 years, the West Virginia Bull Evaluation Program at Wardensville has been a progressive performance evaluation center focused on increasing the efficiency and profitability of West Virginia cattlemen.
 The program has evolved significantly since its inception, but today, the goal remains the same—identifying genetically superior bulls that will improve the bottom line of commercial cattlemen in West Virginia and the Mid-Atlantic region.
 Housed at the WVU Reymann Memorial Farm in Wardensville, WV, the program is sponsored by the West Virginia Cattlemen’s Association, West Virginia Department of Agriculture, WVU Extension Service, and WVU Division of Animal and Nutritional Sciences.